nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 - 4 cores (8 cores recommended, future proof),
 - 200 GB hard disk

-We recommend Linux: CentOS 7, OpenSuse, Ubuntu, Fedora    What Window Server OS are you running?
+We recommend Linux: CentOS 7, OpenSuse, Ubuntu, Fedora, Windows ***

-## Step 1 - setup your accounts
+## Step 1B - setup your accounts
 For your node you will need 3 NULS accounts.